Do you have a Bunion that needs checking?

 If you fail to address the underlying drivers of your bunion development your bunion can redevelop over time – remember treat the cause not just the symptoms.

 When the bunion is identified and treated early surgery can often be avoided.

 Hammer or claw toes are where the toe bends excessively in the middle joints resulting in a deviated shape and alignment leading to a claw or hammer appearance.

 What causes hammer toes?

 Causes of hammer toes include inherited foot types, poor foot bio-mechanics and function causing contraction of muscles and ligaments making flattening and extending of the toes difficult.
-Some arthritic conditions such as rheumatoid arthritis can also have an impact.
-Over time bone changes can also occur.
+Some arthritic conditions such as rheumatoid arthritis can also cause bone changes over time.